 Try to get involved in trade union or political party work.
 Contacts are useful and networking is important.
 Some trade unions take on work experience staff and it may be possible to start in an administrative role and move into research and policy later.

-An initial research position is likely to be with one of the larger trade unions, many of which are affiliated to the Trades Union Congress (TUC).
-For information on the range of different unions affiliated to the TUC see TUC: Britain's Unions.
+An initial research position is likely to be with one of the larger trade unions, many of which are affiliated to the TUC.
+For information on the range of different unions affiliated to the TUC, see their Union listing.

 Some of the biggest unions include:

-- GMB - a general union open to all with over 600,000 members working in every part of the UK economy.
+- GMB - a general union open to members working in every part of the UK economy

-- Union of Shop, Distributive and Allied Workers (USDAW) - covers a range of areas including food processing and manufacturing, catering, shop workers, pharmaceutical, call centres and home shopping.
+- Union of Shop, Distributive and Allied Workers (Usdaw) - covers a range of areas including food processing and manufacturing, catering, retail, pharmaceuticals, warehouse and distribution, road transport and home shopping

 While TUC unions represent the majority of trade unionists in Britain, there are several unions that are not affiliated.
 These are mainly small organisations representing specialist staff.

-There are also some substantial organisations outside the TUC, such as the Police Federation of England & Wales.
+There are also some substantial organisations outside the TUC, such as the Police Federation.